iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> I've had this app installed for a few weeks, this weekend I noticed battery usage of 13.3% in two hours.
+I did a phone reboot, recharged and tested again.
+Battery use at 15% for this application, I have removed the app until this issue can be resolved.<br> :date: __2020-05-10 19:00:10__

 > Good intentions, but battery hog!
 This thing is a background app, so why does it use the most battery of any app?
 It sucks up 150% of the battery compared to apps I do actively use a lot!
 Dead phones don't trace -- they'll need to address this in order to get people on board.<br> :date: __2020-05-09 22:03:36__